btcoin23/LP-Raydium/README.md

 this will install the dependencies for running the script

 ### Prerequisites
-Modify `config.ts` to fit your configuration
+Modify `config.ts.template` to fit your configuration, and rename it to `config.ts`

 - `<YOUR_WALLET_SECRET_KEY>`: replace to your own one